MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithD365.md

 The first step is to install the Customer Insights Customer Card Add-In.
 This add-in will enable you to embed Unified Profiles and Insights from Customer Insights directly within an existing Dynamics 365 experience for Contoso Coffee Customer Service Advisors.

-1. Navigate to https://make.powerapps.com and select your Dynamics 365 for Customer Service instance from the **Environment** drop down.
+1. Navigate to https://make.powerapps.com and select your Dynamics 365 Marketing instance from the **Environment** drop down.

 2. Once selected, click **Solutions** on the left-hand menu.